jillesvangurp/es-kotlin-client/README.md

 This library makes use of code generated by a
 [code generation gradle plugin](https://github.com/jillesvangurp/es-kotlin-codegen-plugin).
 This mainly used to generate co-routine friendly suspendable extension functions for all asynchronous methods in the RestHighLevelClient.
+We may add more features in the future.

-## Platform support
+## Platform support & compatibility

 This client requires Java 8 or higher (same JVM requirements as Elasticsearch).
 Some of the Kotlin functionality is also usable by Java developers (with some restrictions).
 However, you will probably want to use this from Kotlin.
 Android is currently not supported as the minimum requirements for Elastic's highlevel client are Java 8.
 Besides, embedding a fat library like that on Android is probably a bad idea and you should probably not be talking to Elasticsearch directly from a mobile phone in any case.

+This library is tested with Elasticsearch 7.x.
+Usually we update to the latest version within days after Elasticsearch releases.
+Barring REST API changes, most of this client should work with recent 7.x releases, any future releases and probably also 6.x.

+For version 6.x, check the es-6.7.x branch.

 # Get it

-We are using jitpack for releases currently; the nice thing is all I need to do is tag the release in Git and they do the rest.
-They have nice instructions for setting up your gradle or pom file:
+We are using jitpack for releases currently; the nice thing is that all I need to do is tag the release on Github and they do the rest.
+Jitpack has nice instructions for setting up your gradle or pom file:

 [![](https://jitpack.io/v/jillesvangurp/es-kotlin-wrapper-client.svg)](https://jitpack.io/#jillesvangurp/es-kotlin-wrapper-client)

 See [release notes](https://github.com/jillesvangurp/es-kotlin-wrapper-client/releases) with each github release tag for an overview what changed.

-Note. this client assumes you are using this with Elasticsearch 7.x.
-The versions listed in our build.gradle and docker-compose file are what we test with.
-Usually we update to the latest version within days after Elasticsearch releases.

-For version 6.x, check the es-6.7.x branch.

 ## Building & Development

 You need java >= 8 and docker + docker compose (to run elasticsearch and the tests).